Spooky Stat: 3,200 People Are Injured on Halloween Each Year. Here's How to Stay Safe

 - Make pumpkin carving a family activity.
 Leave the sharp knives to the adults and let younger children scoop out the pumpkin innards with a spoon.
 Let your kids draw their design on the pumpkin before you carve it out.
 Or, avoid knives altogether and paint your pumpkins.

 - Use battery-operated lights instead of open-flame candles for your decorations.
 If real candles are essential for the spooky vibe, make sure you keep them away from combustibles and never leave them unattended.
+According to a CPSC report, candles were related to an average of 5,600 fires per year in the U.S. from 2017 through 2019.

 - Wear — and make sure your children wear — costumes that fit.
 That hand-me-down superhero suit that’s still a little too big might be a tripping hazard.
-When choosing costumes, it’s best to pick something that won’t get in the way while your child’s walking.
+When choosing costumes, it’s best to choose something that won’t get in the way while your child’s walking.

 - Loose fabrics can also be a fire hazard.
 Reduce the chance of an incident by making sure all costumes are made of polyester or nylon, not cotton or rayon.
 No matter what it’s made from, keep the sleeves of your witch’s robe away from open flames!